 In recent years, q.beyond has drawn on its free liquidity to extend and supplement its service portfolio by making targeted M&A transactions.
 In the respective due diligence processes, we ensure that the corporate cultures and value systems at the target companies are similar to our own.
 If we plan to acquire companies or shareholdings, we also review the target companies in terms of their compliance with ESG criteria.
 To further increase the professionalism of this review, we developed an ESG checklist in 2022.
 Alongside questions about information security, data protection, the legal conformity of business practices and compliance, we also ask the target companies to disclose their own climate strategies, their activities to ensure resource-effective operations, measures to promote employee retention and activities already performed to ensure compliance with due diligence obligations in the supply chain.
-As we only introduced the questionnaire-supported ESG review in this degree of detail in 2022, we are not yet able to provide any disclosures as to the percentage of companies taken over in M&A transactions that underwent positive or negative selection based on environmental or social factors.
+As we have only conducted the questionnaire-supported ESG review in this degree of detail since 2022 and did not perform any transactions in the 2023 financial year, we are not yet able to provide any disclosures on the percentage of companies taken over in M&A transactions that underwent positive or negative selection reviews based on environmental or social factors.